frissonlabs/beeline-auto-timesheet/README.md

 BEELINE_PASSWORD
 ```

 Voila!
-Once this is set up as a Github Action, it runs every Friday at noon.
+Once this is set up as a Github Action, it runs every Friday at 7PM UTC, or 12PM PST.